hanwendong1/VirtualGaming/content/1-Codenames.md

 #### GAME END
 Gameplay continues until endgame condition is met when:

-Either

-- First team to have all their words covered wins
+- First team to have all their words covered wins; or

-Or

 - The team that contacts the assassin instantly loses

 Codenames is often played with several rounds, and each round's score will be tallied and counts toward the teams' final scores.